Top 2000: Voting

 During the six-to-seven day broadcast, the station broadcasts a set of 2,000 songs that have been voted on by the show's audience through the Internet to be the "most popular songs of all time".
 The first year of voting was limited to a set list of 2000 songs that the users ranked themselves.
 Radio 2 changed the format in 2005 to allow voters to nominate their own suggestions.
 In 2008, Radio 2 used a different voting format: the votes from the previous nine years were compiled to create a "jubilee list" for the tenth anniversary of the radio show.

 People can choose as few as five to as many as 35 songs.
 The voting period lasts one week, starting late November or early December.
 People can vote through the radio channel's website on any Internet device during this period.
 Hosts of the radio channel tour the Netherlands in a bus (stembus, which means 'ballot box', but literally translates to 'voting bus') during the period of voting to promote the show.
 People who visit the bus can also submit their songs there.
 People living in other countries can also vote for the Top 2000.

 Voters can choose which version of a certain song they prefer.
 These include covers, live performances or full versions whose running time exceed mainstream radio standards.
 The eventual lineup of the program can contain multiple versions of one song.
-The longest song to have aired on the Top 2000 is "Echoes" by Pink Floyd, at 23 minutes and 31 seconds.
+The longest song to have aired on the Top 2000 is "Tubular Bells (Part I)" by Mike Oldfield, at 25 minutes and 30 seconds.

 For listeners to know if or when their favourite songs get aired, the running order, which includes the date and time songs are set to air, is revealed at least a week prior to the start of the show's broadcast.
 Since the show is aired all day and night, it is not uncommon for some people to set their alarms to listen to certain songs on the show.

 The Top 2000 broadcast initially began at midnight of Tweede Kerstdag.
 From 2009 to 2015, the show started at noon on 25 December, Christmas Day.
 From 2015 to 2018, it began at 9:00, moved to 8:00 in 2019 and then ultimately to midnight on Christmas in 2020.